fmv1992/checksumembedded/readme.md

 ### DESCRIPTION

-**checksumembedded** verifies the sha256 checksum of a few lines of code:
+**checksumembedded** verifies the sha256 checksum of a few lines of code inside a text file:

 ```